sassoftware/viya4-deployment/README.md

 ## Overview

 This project contains Ansible code that creates a baseline in an existing kubernetes environment for use with Viya 4+, generates the manifest for an order, and then can also deploy that order into the kubernetes environment specified.

-### Things this tool can do
+Here is a list of things this tool can do -

 - Prepare K8s cluster
   - Deploy [ingress-nginx](https://kubernetes.github.io/ingress-nginx)